 Other Harms of Hysterectomy

-The uterus is essential a woman’s whole life to keep her healthy.
+The uterus is essential for a woman’s whole life to keep her healthy.
 So are the ovaries.
 And the Fallopian tubes.
 We were not made to be disassembled.
 Studies prove it.
 Yet gynecologists continue to treat the female sex organs as disposable.

 Although hysterectomy’s best kept secret is figure changes, there are a number of other harms.
 Hysterectomy’s effects on the bladder and bowel are explained here.
 Many women report sexual dysfunction including loss of desire.
 Feelings of emotional emptiness are common.
 So is chronic fatigue.
 Even the ovaries (vital endocrine glands) don’t escape unscathed.
 Their impaired function causes a whole other set of problems related to the diminished supply of vital hormones.
 For many, these life altering changes cause break-ups of romantic relationships and families.
 The effects can also end careers leading to financial hardship and shattered lives.
 The societal effects are far-reaching.